liesware/coherence/README.md

 ## Quickstart (Linux)

+Builds are tested on Centos 7.

 Install glibc-static.
 Inside bin folder there is a coherence version compile with -static, so you should not have problems to run it, because it does not depend on shared libs.
+(Only)
 ```
 git clone https://github.com/liesware/coherence.git
 cd coherence/coherence02/bin/